revodavid/mlops-r-gha/Setup-DSVM.md

 1. Add the AZURE_CREDENTIALS secret to the repository, as described step 3 of [this file](https://github.com/machine-learning-apps/ml-template-azure/blob/master/README.md).

 1. Deploy an instance of the Azure Data Science Virtual Machine for Ubuntu.
 Call it "shinyserver".
 Use "azureuser" for the default account, and [enable SSH access](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys?WT.mc_id=aiml-2093-davidsmi).
-Note the server IP address, you'll need it later (we will refer to it as SHINYSERVERIP below).
+Save the private SSH key generated as `shinyserver.pem`.
+Once the VM is deployed, note the server IP address: you'll need it later (we will refer to it as SHINYSERVERIP below).
 [Detailed Instructions](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro?WT.mc_id=aiml-2093-davidsmi)

 1. Open port 3838 on shinyserver by adding a rule to the network security group that was created when you set up the DSVM.
 Also verify that Port 22 (SSH) is not blocked by the rules.
 [Detailed Instructions](https://docs.microsoft.com/azure/virtual-network/manage-network-security-group?WT.mc_id=aiml-2093-davidsmi).